 The definition of malfeasance in tort law means doing something that is against the law but done in a way that harms or injures others knowingly exceeding authority.
 Misfeasance means doing something legal that is harmful to other people, even if the person hurting the other individual did not do it on purpose.
 Sometimes when someone does something bad, it causes harm to other people unintentionally.

-If you do something that harms someone else, even if it’s not illegal, it’s called misfeasance.
-In some situations, someone has to do something a certain way, but they don’t do it right, and that’s misfeasance.
-Usually, people who do this are held responsible because they had a duty of care to do it right.
+If you do something that harms someone else, even if it's not illegal, it's called misfeasance.
+In some situations, someone has to do something a certain way, but they don't do it right, and that's misfeasance.
+Usually, people who do this are held responsible because they have a duty of care to do it right.

 For example, a city manager lets his indigent cousin file false time cards putting him on the city payroll.
 The manager knows that this is against the rules but does it anyway.
 This is Malfeasance.
 However, if the manager puts his able cousin on the payroll without knowing that this violates an anti-nepotism statute, this would be misfeasance, not Malfeasance.

 The key difference between these two terms is that Malfeasance always involves some intention to do harm, while misfeasance does not.